How do you find the best hotel at the lowest rate?

 Can you recommend any sites that will help me find the lowest rate?

 No matter how you decide to book a hotel, you’ll want to get a good idea of what the going rate is for a hotel room for the dates of your visit.
 Try Google’s Hotel Finder which displays hotels on a map and by price.
 Also, try an aggregator like Kayak to look for the most aggressive deals.
 A site like Booking.com also offers a lot of inventory at reasonable terms.
-Finally, check the hotel company’s website to see if it can do better or will offer other incentives to book.
+Finally, check the hotel company’s website to see if it can do better or will offer other incentives to book at a lower rate.

-Is there a definitive guide that can help me pick the right hotel?
+Is there a definitive guide that can help me pick the right hotel at a low rate?

 Hotels are basically a bed and a bathroom.
 Everything else is window dressing.
 The amenities, the service, the towels, the beach views — they’re not an essential part of the product, strictly speaking.
 How do you cut through the clutter to determine what really matters?